-Article 12.1 Elective period
+Article 12.1 Electives

-- 1. The first semester of the third year of the curriculum comprises at least 30 EC of elective educational components. - 2.
-For this elective period, the student can take: - a.
-A minor (a coherent package of related educational components).
-Or; - b.
+- 1. The first semester of the third year of the curriculum comprises at least 30 EC of elective units of education. - 2.
+For this elective period, the student can take: - a. a minor (as a coherent package of related units of education) - b.
 Credits earned at an exchange organized by the faculty of which at least two courses (12 EC) at level 300 and at the most one course (6 EC) at level 100.
 If there is a shortage of credits, this can be compensated with courses from one other minor.
 Or; - c.
 A student may request the Examination Board to fulfill the minor with another coherent package of related courses of 30 EC.
-The package needs to contain at least two courses (12 EC) at level 300 and at the most one course (6 EC) at level 100. - 3.
-Prior consent must be obtained from the Examination Board.
+The package needs to contain at least two courses (12 EC) at level 300 and at the most one course (6 EC) at level 100.